jp-sypniewski/EventTrackerProject/README.md

   - Merely saveAndFlush-ing an object, without first grabbing a managed object, results in the creation of a new row.
 This can be useful when both the current and updated object must later be referenced, however an issue with grabbing only the most up-to-date objects arises.
 This issue can be averted by turning off a boolean in the current object (and thus initializing the boolean as on during object creation).
 - Project setup is worth the time investment
   - Follow the instructions.
 If the instructions are not perfect, update the instructions the first time an issue is found.
+- Importance of HTTP status codes
+  - Checking the status code of an API response allows specific changes to be displayed to the user.
+When writing an API, the way the routes are used and checked should be taken into heavy consideration.